-(m) Bicycle facility standards.
+M. Bicycle facility standards.
 Streets identified in the Salem Transportation System Plan Bicycle System Map as requiring a bicycle facility must conform to the designation of the Salem Transportation System Plan and the Public Works Design Standards.

-Applicant Response: Per the Salem Transportation System Plan Bicycle System Map, Hilfiker Lane is recommended to be a family-friendly bikeway from 12th Street to Pringle Road.
-The proposed right-of-way improvements within this area include bicycle lanes.
+Applicant Response: Per the Salem Transportation System Plan - Bicycle System Map, no bike lanes are required to be shown on the interior local streets.
+The applicant is required to improve Lone Oak Road SE along the subject property's frontage.
+These improvements require dedication.
+The proposed right-of-way improvements within this dedication area include bicycle lanes.
 The criterion is met.